sizwempontshane/git-basic-exercises/README.md

-Seize the day
+Seize the day.
-and let the night seize.
+and let the night Seize itself like always.